 WARNING: Never start or run engine without drive belt installed.
-Running an unloaded engine is dangerous.
+Running a unloaded engine is dangerous.

-1. Tilt cab and pulley guard, unlock and raise driven pulley support.
+Tilt cab and remove pulley guard.
+Unlock and raise driven pulley support.

-Open the driven pulley by twisting and pushing the sliding half.
+2. Open the driven pulley by twisting and pushing the sliding half.
 Hold in fully open position.

-Slip slackened belt over the top edge of the sliding half.
+3. Slip slackened belt over the top edge of the sliding half.